cinout/enhanced_tictactoe/README.md

 - Support 5 different board sizes: 3\*3 to 7\*7
 - Use dynammic algorithm to calculate all the winning conditions.
 The calculation is memoized to prevent unncessary calculation on every re-render.
 - Minimal State values, an improvement from ReactJS' official approach
+- set each player to a color theme
+- change background color depending on player
+- square slightly enlarge when hovered on

 ## 📋 TODOs

-- [ ] Bouncy Effect
+- [ ] Bouncy Effect when appear and disappear
 - [ ] Responsive UI
-- [ ] Next Player's Name on CUrsor
+- [ ] Next Player's Name on Cursor
-- [ ] split code into sevearl files
-- [ ] change board size options to cute buttons
-- [ ] change background color depending on player, and set each player to a color theme
-- [ ] wavy effect when change background theme
 - [ ] some X and O floating in the background
-- [ ] effect when winning
+- [ ] effect when winning, and apply the effect to the winning track too
-- [ ] square slightly enlarge when hovered on
 - [ ] When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
+- [ ] TODOs
+- [ ] wavy effect when change background theme

 ## 🏃‍➡️ How to Run